Vxrtrauter/fileManagerBot/README.md

 # fileManagerBot
-FileManager Bot for the FarmerLibary
+FileManager Bot for the FarmerLibrary